ihmeuw/vivarium_research/docs/source/onboarding_resources/contributing/index.rst

 ------------

 Our documentation is written using reStructuredText and Sphinx.
-These are ways of writing text to include formatting and structure to documents.
+These are ways of writing text to include formatting and structure in documents.
 The following links provide a description of how to structure your docs so they render correctly.